-Conduct Standard to act with due skill care and diligence, this applies to all Directors (both executive and non-executive) exercising their role and responsibilities as a member of the board, other governing body, or its committees.
+Acting with due skill care and diligence as a member of the Board exercising their role and responsibilities as a member of the board, other governing body, or its committees.
 This includes, taking part in meetings, preparing and reviewing papers in advance of meetings, actively participating in collective decisions, constructively challenging, engaging in consultation and reporting to the relevant body or committee as required.